List of highest-scoring NFL games: 113 points (New York Giants vs. Washington Redskins, 1966)

 The Washington Redskins and the New York Giants combined for a total of 113 points in one game on November 27, 1966, in Washington, D.C.
 The Redskins outscored the Giants 72–41.
-There were a total of 16 touchdowns: 10 by the Redskins and 6 by the Giants, plus a field goal by Washington's kicker Charlie Gogolak with only 7 seconds left.
+There were a total of 16 touchdowns: 10 by the Redskins and 6 by the Giants, plus a field goal by the Redskins' kicker Charlie Gogolak with only 7 seconds left.
 The game was played before the introduction of nets behind the goal post causing the loss of fourteen footballs to the stands.
 Thirteen of the footballs were lost due to extra points, and one was lost by Brig Owens who threw the ball into the crowd after he returned a fumble 70 yards for a touchdown.

 106 points (Cincinnati Bengals vs. Cleveland Browns, 2004)

 On November 28, 2004, Cincinnati Bengals quarterback Carson Palmer threw for 4 touchdowns and Rudi Johnson ran for 2 more along with a career-high 202 rushing yards as the Bengals survived 413 passing yards and 5 touchdowns by Kelly Holcomb to defeat the Cleveland Browns 58–48, in the second-highest scoring game in NFL history.
 Deltha O'Neal returned an interception 31 yards for a touchdown in the final 2 minutes to end the Browns' comeback hopes and to cap the scoring.